Disclaimer: I own nothing. It all belongs to Bioware / EA.

 In this helmet that I have so often thought of as suffocating, it is becoming difficult to breathe.

-The knowledge is swift, bone-liquifying in its terrible clarity.
+The knowledge is swift, bone-liquifying.
 I reach around to fumble blindly at the small hose that supplies me with breathable oxygen.
-I feel the pressure of escaping gas pushing against my gloved fingers and I know what dire futures this foretells.
+I feel the pressure of escaping gas pushing against my gloved fingers and I know what dire end this foretells.

 There is a rupture in my air supply.